sbenhaim/mpls/README.md

 `bang` and `dblclick` take one arguments:the 0-indexed inlet number. `list-msg` and `msg` take two arguments: inlet and a vector of args. `int-msg` and `float-msg` take two arguments: inlet and a number.

 Messages sent to `mpls` for message boxes trigger `msg` calls with a vector of their space-delimited contents.
-An example to illustrate
+An example to illustrate:

 Create a message box with the text "reset", then